Katie Baldassar, Executive Director

-Katie Baldassar is the Director of Lake County Build a Generation.
-Her duties currently include leading workgroups and steering committees, leading organizational strategic planning, supervising staff, researching and implementing initiatives, fundraising, and writing and managing Lake County Build a Generation’s grants.
+Katie Baldassar is the Executive Director of Lake County Build a Generation.
+Her duties currently include coordinating new initiatives, leading organizational strategic planning, supervising staff, driving continuous improvement at the agency, fundraising, and writing and managing Lake County Build a Generation’s grants.

-When she isn’t working or volunteering, Katie can be found trail running, cross-country skiing, mountain biking, and hanging out with her daughter, Isabella, and husband, Andy.
+When she isn’t working or volunteering, Katie can be found trail running, cross-country skiing, mountain biking, and hanging out with her daughters Isabella and Molly, and husband Andy.

 To contact Katie, call 719-486-4114 or email email@example.com.